 The playgroup provider decided that it was important to conduct further investigation into what was happening for families in the community so that better supports could be made available to children and families.

-It was recognised that the involvement of a wider group of people in the community was needed to not only understand the barriers to accessing early childhood programmes within the community, but to also explore ways to improve access to these programmes for children and families.
+It was recognised that the involvement of a wider group of people in the community was needed to not only understand the barriers to accessing early childhood programs within the community, but to also explore ways to improve access to these programs for children and families.